InvaderZim62/Soma/README.md

 however, where you want to apply a gesture to a node, if it starts on the node.

 This app allows the user to manipulate a shape using the pan and swipe gestures, if those gestures starts with your finger on the shape.
-If the pan gestue starts with your finger off of any shape, the app rotates the camera's point of view.
+If the pan gesture starts with your finger off of any shape, the app rotates the camera's point of view.
 This is accomplished using the touch gesture, which is called before every other gesture.
 If the touch starts on a shape, that shape is designated the "selected shape", otherwise the selected shape is set to nil.
 The pan and swipe gestures are only applied to the "selected shape", if there is one.